AAG Meeting: New York City and Virtual – February 25 – March 1, 2022

-The Geographic Information Science and Systems Specialty Group (GISS-SG) of the Association of American Geographers is pleased to announce the 2017 Honors Competition for Student Papers on Geographic Information Science (GIS) topics to be presented at the annual meeting.
-The purpose of this competition is to promote scholarship and written and oral presentation by students in the field of GIS.
+The Geographic Information Science and Systems Specialty Group (GISS-SG) of the American Association of Geographers (AAG) is pleased to announce the 2022 Honors Competition for Student Papers on Geographic Information Science topics to be presented at the annual meeting.
+The purpose of this competition is to promote scholarship and written and oral presentations by students in the field of GIS.
 Papers are invited from current graduate and undergraduate students on any topic in geographical information systems and geographic information science.

 Any paper that advances any aspect of GIS is welcome.
 We encourage papers on theoretical, conceptual, and methodological developments in GIS as well as on particular innovative GIS applications.
 Papers must be based upon original work, completed as an undergraduate or graduate student, relevant to the field of GIS and current GIS research.
 Papers must be mainly written by the applicant, but having co-authors is allowed.
 Students who are selected as finalists will be placed in a special session at the annual meeting.
 The only exception is a student who is also selected as a Nystrom Dissertation Award finalist, in which case, he or she may present in the Nystrom paper session instead.

-Up to five finalists (one session) will be selected on the basis of the quality of extended abstracts and provided with $500 each to attend the conference.
-The extended abstract of about 1,000 words is used by the GISS-SG Awards Committee to choose the competition finalists.
+Up to five finalists (one session) will be selected including 2 undergraduate and 3 graduate students on the basis of the quality of extended abstracts and provided with an award of $200 each to present at the conference (in person or virtual).
+The extended abstract no longer than 5 pages demonstrating GIS novel methods, toolkits, or applications of GIS to solve a real-world problem is used by the GISS-SG Awards Committee to choose the competition finalists.
 Finalists must submit a paper of a substantive nature that constitutes an expanded discussion of the material to be presented orally at the annual meeting.
 Subsequent to the oral presentations by the finalists, there will be special awards for the 1st and 2nd-place presenters.
-The prizes of $500 for 1st place and $250 for 2nd place will be determined immediately following the special presentation session.
+The prizes of $500 for 1st place and $250 for 2nd place in the graduates group and $500 for 1st place in the undergraduates group will be determined immediately following the special presentation session.